erikdubois/LinuxMint18i3/README.md

 # Step 2

 We will install an extra menu to start applications.
-This is one is quite interesting as the menu is based on the .desktop files in your /usr/share/applications.
+This menu is quite interesting as the menu is based on the .desktop files in your /usr/share/applications.
 Other menu's tend to show ALL programs.
 In linux this can be quite a long series.

 Run the script to get this extra [j4-desktop-dmenu](https://github.com/enkore/j4-dmenu-desktop).